survivejs/webpack-book/manuscript/output/02_library_output.md

 ...
 ```

 In short, `output.library` maps to the JSONP function name.
-The idea is that you could load a file like this across domains and have it call the named function.
+The idea is that you could load a file across domains and have it call the named function.
 Specific APIs implement the pattern although there is no official standard for it.

 ## SystemJS